 McCALLUM, Robert (1851-1916), served as the City Architect of Toronto from 1903 until his forced resignation in 1913.
 Born in Toronto in 1851, he was educated at the Old Grammar School, and at the old Upper Canada College on King Street West, and his name first appears in Toronto City Directories in 1875 as “draftsman”.
-He trained as a civil engineer and held the post of Provincial Engineer for Ontario from 1881 to 1903, but it appears that he never received any formal education or training as an architect.
+He trained as a civil engineer and held the post of Provincial Engineer for Ontario from 1881 to 1903, but it appears that he did not receive any formal education or training as an architect.
 In September 1903 he applied for the vacant position of City Architect when Board of Control at City Hall was considering the name of George W. Gouinlock for the post, and instead, to the surprise of the architectural community, they selected McCallum (C.R., xiv, 14 Oct.
 1903, 4; C.A.B., xvi, Nov.
 1903, 175).

 While McCallum preoccupied himself with the day-to-day operation of his department, his talented young assistants prepared a variety of designs for new City buildings such as the Yorkville Public Library, executed in a finely proportioned Beaux-Arts style (1906-07), and the more mannered, eclectic Queen Anne Revival style of the Balmoral Avenue Firehall (1911).
 The care and attention given to the detailing and proportions of these buildings confirms that they are clearly from the hand of someone with architectural training, and certainly not from the hand of McCallum.
 He appears to have used his official title to take all the credit for these landmark buildings, but an examination of the drawings for each building reveals another story.
 When McCallum later applied for membership in the Ontario Association of Architects, his application was rejected by the Registration Board because he did not possess the proper qualifications and architectural experience required of its members.

 McCallum, who had trained as an engineer, gained particular notoriety for his very conservative views on the introduction of reinforced concrete construction methods , and as City Architect, he frequently refused to grant permits for buildings which employed a concrete structural frame, declaring this new construction method to be flimsy, dangerous and unproven.
 His demands, outlined in a revealing article published in the Toronto journal called The Contract Record, xxv, 14 June 1908, 37-38, included requiring architects to over-design the building strength of the concrete by a factor of 25 percent, and required owners of new reinforced concrete buildings under construction to employ, at their own expense, a special inspector to supervise the mixing and placing of concrete and steel.
 By June 1911, McCallum was increasingly intransigent on the issue of relaxing standards to allow for the wider use of concrete in buildings.
 A lengthy article on this controversy, entitled “McCallum Sticks to His Guns” appeared in the Evening Telegram [Toronto], 6 June 1911, 17.
 By late 1913, however, he had resigned his position as City Architect after extensive criticism from City Council who accused him of mismanagement of his department (City of Toronto, Council Minutes, 24 November 1913).
-A judicial Inquiry, led by Judge Linton, leveled 12 charges against McCallum, including "petty graft and other irregularities", and "delay due to piracy of plans", offering "gifts to officers in consideration of favours", and "the want of discipline and esprit de corps" in his department (Evening Mail [Halifax], 25 Nov.
+A judicial Inquiry, led by Judge Linton, leveled 12 charges against McCallum, including ".....petty graft and other irregularities", and "....delay due to piracy of plans", and offering ".....gifts to officers in consideration of favours", and ".....the want of discipline and esprit de corps" in his department (Evening Mail [Halifax], 25 Nov.
 1913, 8, report on the investigation).

 McCallum died in Toronto on 2 August 1916 (obit.
 Toronto Daily News, 3 Aug.
 1916, 7; Mail & Empire [Toronto], 3 Aug.
 1916, 4; Telegram [Toronto], 2 Aug.
 1916, 13, with photographic port.
 3 Aug.
 1916, 8; Toronto Star, 3 Aug.
 1916, 4, with port.).
 He was predeceased by his son Robert J. McCallum, a young architect who was training in the office of E.J.
 Lennox when he died on 12 February 1893 at the age of 22 years.
 The City of Toronto Archives holds numerous sets of architectural drawings for many of the city-owned buildings designed by staff members working under McCallum between 1905 and 1913.
+An early photographic portrait of McCallum taken c.
+1890 was published in the Toronto Daily Star, 21 September 1903, page 1.

 R. McCALLUM (works in Toronto)